 Medically reviewed by Neka Miller, PhD on February 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-If you’ve been learning more about vitamin D or been paying attention to the labeling on supplement bottles, you might have noticed that the term “vitamin D3” comes up.
+If you’ve been learning more about vitamin D or have been paying attention to the labeling on supplement bottles, you might have noticed that the term “vitamin D3” comes up.
 This might spring the following question to mind: vitamin D vs. D3—is there a difference and what even is D3?

 Find the answer to that question in the article below, so read on for more.